Cognitive behavior ideas-1811996 small.png

 Provide Alternatives to Disruptive Thinking

-Nagging thoughts, negative self-talk, bad tapes, these are all phrases used to describe that little voice that everyone has that often leads us to doubt our own thoughts and feelings.
+Nagging thoughts, negative self-talk, bad tapes, are all phrases used to describe that little voice that often leads us to doubt our own thoughts and feelings.
 This second-guessing can have an impact on how we move throughout our lives.
 CBT works to disrupt that automatic negative thought pattern and replace it with alternative scripts.
 With practice, the new, more positive thoughts become a habit and help keep the negative thoughts from creeping in.

 What Issues Can CBT Help?

-Cognitive Behavioral Therapy can be used to help all kinds of issues, including ordinary thought processes, “normal” stress, as well as more complex mental health issues.
+Cognitive Behavioral Therapy can be used to help all kinds of issues.
+Including ordinary thought processes, “normal” stress, as well as more complex mental health issues.
 Here are just a few of the issues that CBT has shown to work well for individuals seeking therapy.

 Depression and Anxiety